Soda lake: Biodiversity

 A rich diversity of microbial life inhabit soda lakes, often in dense concentrations.
 This makes them unusually productive ecosystems and leads to permanent or seasonal "algae blooms" with visible colouration in many lakes.
 The colour varies between particular lakes, depending on their predominant life forms and can range from green to orange or red.

 Compared to freshwater ecosystems, life in soda lakes is often completely dominated by prokaryotes, i.e. bacteria and archaea, particularly in those with more "extreme" conditions (higher alkalinity and salinity, or lower oxygen content).
 However, a rich diversity of eukaryotic algae, protists and fungi have also been encountered in many soda lakes.

 Multicellular animals such as crustaceans (notably the brine shrimp Artemia and the copepod Paradiaptomus africanus) and fish (e.g. Alcolapia), are also found in many of the less extreme soda lakes, adapted to the extreme conditions of these alkalic and often saline environments.
 Particularly in the East African Rift Valley, microorganisms in soda lakes also provide the main food source for vast flocks of the lesser flamingo (Phoeniconaias minor).
 The cyanobacteria of the genus Arthrospira (formerly Spirulina) are a particularly preferred food source for these birds, owing to their large cell size and high nutritional value.
+Declines in East African soda lake productivity due to rising water levels threaten this food source.
+This may force lesser flamingos to move north and south, away from the equator.